JamesLauer/iss-weather-pipeline/README.md

 This pipeline takes in Australia and New Zealand city data (e.g. country, region, lat, lon, timezone etc.), feeds this data into a satellite tracker
 API (N2YO) and weather API (OpenWeather) and produces a one big table (OBT) showing the weather conditions when the International Space Station (ISS) passes over a particular city.

-It is a complicated project with many moving parts, therefore, patience will be required to understand how everything links together.

 This pipeline costs approx. $5 US per month to run for around 430 cities and data is gathered every day therefore querying in Athena is not available until the first lot of data has been ingested and loaded to the Glue tables.
 The cost to scale it has not been estimated yet, however,